decred/dcrdocs/docs/advanced/secure-cold-wallet-setup.md

     A digital copy of the hash could be manipulated by any malicious program running on the system.

+1. Finally, copy the archive `copytob.tar.gz` onto a portable drive, like a USB flash drive.

+    For ease of use, make a folder on your portable drive called `bconfig`, and then copy the archive over, e.g.:

+    `sudo mkdir /media/{your_username}/writable/bconfig`

+    then

+    `sudo cp ~/copytob.tar.gz /media{your_username}/writable/bconfig`

+    Now unmount the drive from your system.

+    **This will be the last time you will ever connect this drive to a system with public internet access.**

 ### Setting up Wallet-B

 Install an operating system you feel comfortable with.